 The large round eye generally indicates an emotional, open, truthful nature, with faithfulness in the married state.
 If abnormally large, however, it will probably signify loquacity, rather than rational and eloquent language.

 2. The large, narrow, elongated eye will usually show intelligence, but also a deceitful, unprincipled nature, with licentiousness as often as not.

-3. The large, oblique eye, whose outer corners are higher than the inner ones, belongs to a person who will, as a rule, be suspicious of others, and himself act deceitfully towards them.
+3. The large, oblique eye, whose outer corners are higher than the inner ones, belongs to a revenue the rill arge, rule be supplied to the result and himself and belongs to a person who will, as a rule, be suspicious of others, and himself act deceitfully towards them.
 No reliance can be placed on what he says.

 4. The medium, round eye indicates considerable linguistic power, observation and philosophic reflection.
 Its owner may be relied upon to deal straightforwardly with those who treat him fairly, but he can be suspicious and cautious when necessary.

 5. The medium, narrow and elongated eye betokens average intellectual capacity, but some want of definite principle in the matter of right and wrong.

-6. The medium oblique eye suggests cunning and duplicity.
+The medium oblique eye suggests cunning and duplicity.